carls31/software-engineering-for-geoinformatics-assignment/README.md

   ```sh
   conda env create -f se4g.yml
   ```
-  If you are using mamba instead launch the command:
+  If you are using Mamba instead launch the command:
   ```sh
   mamba env create -f se4g.yml
   ```